opendcs/opendcs/docs/source/start-decoding.rst

 |                             | In this example the pipe, \|, character is used.           |
 +-----------------------------+------------------------------------------------------------+

-The delimiter can be more than one character.
-The values `\s` and `\t` will be converted to a single space and tab respectively.
+The delimiter can be more than one character; if more than one character the sequence of characters much match entirely.
+The values `\\s` and `\\t` will be converted to a single space and tab respectively.
 Other values are used as is.

 Table 1-3: DECODES Format Operations - CSV Parser